Phase separation in multiply periodic materials with fine microstructures: Assumptions and main results

 \section{Assumptions and main results}

-Let $G_\delta, G_\eta$ be two subgroups of $\R^N$ with rank $N$, corresponding to the microscales $\delta$ and $\eta$.
-Let $Q_1$ be the periodicity cell with respect to $G_\delta$, and let $Q_2$ be the periodicity cell with respect to $G_\eta$.
-We assume them to be bounded, with Lipschitz boundary, and containing the origin.
+Let $\Omega\subset\R^N$ be an open bounded set with Lipschitz boundary.
+Let $G_1, G_2$ be two subgroups of $\R^N$ with rank $N$, corresponding to the microscales $\delta$ and $\eta$.
+Let $Q_1$ be the periodicity cell with respect to $G_1$, and let $Q_2$ be the periodicity cell with respect to $G_2$.
+We assume them to be bounded, with Lipschitz boundary, containing the origin, and such that their measure is equal to $1$.
 Points in $Q_1, Q_2$ will be denoted by $y_1, y_2$, respectively.